playbeing/dinish/docs/index.md

 Version v3.006 introduces support for Cyrillic, contributed by Stefan Peev.
 It includes support for multiple languages, including alternate letterforms needed for Bulgarian.
-Because few native speakers had a chance to look at the result, support for Cyrillic is considered beta quality in v3.006.
-That said, at least six major languages can now be set in DINish, and the glyphs look like they've always been part of DINish, so thank you, Stefan!
+At least six major languages can now be set in DINish, and the glyphs look like they've always been part of DINish, so thank you, Stefan!

 ## Installing the font files